We may earn affiliate commissions for the recommended products. Learn more.

 Fixing invalid password warnings

 Many kinds of remote desktop software will warn you if someone attempts to log in with an invalid password.
-Since anything connected to the public Internet will receive dozens of hack attempts per minute, you might see a lot of these.
+Since anything connected to the public internet will receive dozens of hack attempts per minute, you might see a lot of these.

 One easy, effective way to decrease the number of invalid login attempts on your computer is to move to a non-standard port.
 While this approach doesn’t actually increase your security, it does provide some basic obscurity.